opensvc/docs.opensvc.com/source/collector.forms.rst

     The submitted data for this input is stored in the object as a unicode string.
 The html element used for this type is TEXTAREA.

+  * ``boolean``

+    The submitted data for this input is stored in the object as a boolean.
+The html element used for this type is a checkbox-type INPUT.

   * ``integer``

     The submitted data for this input is stored in the object as an integer.
 The html element used for this type is INPUT or SELECT if **Candidates** is set.